celeroon/vagrant-emulation-lab/resources/docs/vm-setup/setup-windows-workstation.md

 Access the n8n GUI at `https://172.16.10.7` and set up an account.
 Provide your email address to receive a token that unlocks features for the Community Edition.
 Click the three dots next to your account in the lower left corner and go to `Settings`.
 Select `Enter activation key` and submit the token from your email.

+Move back to the `Fleet-Server-Policy` integration tab and install `Custom UDP logs`.
+Change listen address to `0.0.0.0` and port to `9013`.
+Optionally you can change default namespace or integratio name, to something like `nas`.

 The n8n workflows will be presented later in the guidelines.

 You can open a new tab to access DFIR-IRIS at `https://172.16.10.6` using the default credentials `administrator` / `vagrant`, if you followed the lab setup guide.